On the expressivity of embedding quantum kernels: Composition kernel and projected quantum kernel

 \section{Composition kernel and projected quantum kernel}

 In this section we introduce a new class of quantum kernels which can still be turned into EQKs using another variant of Algorithm~\ref{alg:RFF}.
 We show that the new class also admits time-efficient approximations as EQK, and that the projected quantum kernel from Ref.~\cite{huang2021power} belongs to this class.
+During the publication phase of this manuscript we were made aware of the similarities between the composition kernels we introduce here and the \enquote{distance kernel with RDM} proposed and studied in Ref.~\cite{nakaji2022deterministic}.

 Again, we separate the EQK-based approximation into two steps: first we propose a variant of RFF producing a classical feature map, and second we construct an EQK that evaluates the inner product of pairs of features.

 First we introduce the new class.
 Consider the usual Gaussian kernel with parameter $\sigma>0$ defined as

 only now we allow for some pre-processing of the inputs ${x\mapsto f(x)}$, resulting in

 The introduction of $f$ breaks shift invariance in general, hence the need to specify both arguments independently $x,x'\in\calX$.
 Since $k_f$ is a PSD kernel for any function $f$, we refer to such constructions as \emph{composition kernel}.
 Next we propose a generalization of Algorithm~\ref{alg:RFF} that also works for composition kernels, as Algorithm~\ref{alg:RFF_PP}, which we call simply \emph{random Fourier features with pre-processing} (RFF\_pp).